Skip to main content

 US State Privacy Laws

 This was previously thought to be mainly a European issue (GDPR), but is quickly becoming relevant for US-based institutions as well.
-Currently, thirteen states have passed comprehensive data privacy laws in the United States:
+The U.S. privacy landscape is changing quickly: multiple states now have comprehensive privacy laws in effect, and additional states have enacted laws with future effective dates.

 Platform Changes